 Oranges are a healthy low FODMAP fruit, but what about orange juice?

 Is it safe for people with IBS and digestive health issues to drink?
-Well, the answer is complicated.
-On one hand, it's a healthy drink that provides vitamins and antioxidants; yet, certain ingredients such as sugar may trigger digestive problems like gas and bloating.
+Orange juice is a healthy drink that provides vitamins and antioxidants; yet, certain ingredients such as sugar may trigger digestive problems like gas and bloating.

-For people with IBS and gastrointestinal issues, added sugars can trigger some symptoms that irritate the gut lining, like gas, bloating, diarrhea, and abdominal pain.
+For people with IBS and gastrointestinal issues, added sugars can trigger some symptoms like gas, bloating, diarrhea, and abdominal pain.